 With funding from the U.S. Agency for International Development, EDC is working to improve services, support, and opportunities for orphans and vulnerable children affected by the epidemic through the Enhancing Services and Linkages for Children Affected by HIV and AIDS (ELIKIA) project.
 The project also provides HIV-affected households with an increased range of services that contribute to HIV treatment adherence, testing, and prevention, improving the coordinated continuum of care for people affected by HIV.

-EDC works with local partners in eight health zones around the city of Lubumbashi on the following activities:
+EDC works with local partners in PEPFAR-supported health zones of Haut-Katanga, Kinshasa, and Lualaba provinces on the following activities:

-- Strengthen health and social service referral systems to improve households' access to needed services
+- Strengthening of health and social service referral systems

-- Deliver comprehensive training programs for parents and caregivers on subjects such as positive parenting skills, early childhood development, adolescent health and development, and caring for children living with HIV
+- Comprehensive training for parents and caregivers, including early childhood development, adolescent development, and caring for children living with HIV

-- Build the capacity of community volunteers, clinical staff, civil society organizations, and the Division of Social Affairs (DIVAS) to care for orphans and vulnerable children
+- Structured capacity building of social workers, clinical staff, civil society organizations, and the Division of Social Affairs (DIVAS)

-- An estimated 43,000 orphans and other vulnerable children will benefit from ELIKIA activities.
+- An estimated 27,000 orphans and other vulnerable children and their caregivers will benefit from ELIKIA activities.

 Catholic Relief Services, Palladium Group, Caritas Katanga